How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 Recommended Protein Intake per Day (by Weight)

 General rule How Much Protein Do You Need Daily?
 0.8–1.0 grams per kg of body weight.
 Athletes or active people may need up to 2.0 g/kg.
 For example, a 60 kg adult would need around 48–60 g daily.
-These are safe and effective ranges to support normal body functions and physical activity levels.

 • Sedentary: 0.8 g/kg